vvzhukov/vvzhukov.github.io/_posts/2024-03-05-EmbeddingsComparison.md

 - Manhattan distances

 ## Results
-The comparison yielded the following results:
+The comparison yielded the following results (old model at the left, new model at the right):
 ![Comparison Results](https://github.com/vvzhukov/vvzhukov.github.io/blob/master/assets/img/embeddings_comparison.PNG?raw=true)

 Two notable conclusions emerged from the observations: